 For most Fitbit smartwatches like the Versa Series or Sense and others, restart by going to Settings > About > Shutdown > Yes, then wait 20-30 seconds before you power back on.

-And for most Fitbit trackers such as the Inspire or Charge Series, go to Settings > Restart Device > Restart, Settings > Reboot, or Settings > About > Reboot.
+For most Fitbit trackers, such as the Inspire or Charge Series, go to Settings > Restart Device > Restart, Settings > Reboot, or Settings > About > Reboot.

 Change the time zone setting manually in the Fitbit app